Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Click on the button "Render".
 - Verify that the controls are editable.
-- Select Max Time "00:10" and Automatic Extension as "00:10" (Auto make sure "Auto Extend" is pressed).
+- Select Max Time "00:10" and Automatic Extension as "00:10" (Also make sure "Auto Extend" is pressed).
 - Start session.
 - Verify that the Max Time and Extension Time are the ones you specified.
 - Check that the button now shows "Stop Session".